 - Give everything a good stir and then add the fried onions along with the tempered oil.

-- Garnish with the roasted cumin – coriander masala, cilantro and green chili.
+- Garnish with the roasted cumin – coriander masala, chopped cilantro, and green chili.
 Drizzle lemon juice and enjoy!

 Video